Alnwick Castle: History

-The Percy family were powerful lords in northern England.
+The Percy family was a powerful lord in northern England.
 Henry Percy, 1st Earl of Northumberland (1341–1408), rebelled against King Richard II and helped dethrone him.
-The earl and his son Harry Hotspur later rebelled against King Henry IV and after defeating Hotspur in the Battle of Shrewsbury, the king pursued the earl.
+The earl and his son Harry Hotspur later rebelled against King Henry IV and, after defeating Hotspur in the Battle of Shrewsbury, the king pursued the earl.
 The castle surrendered under the threat of bombardment in 1403.